 “Listen, I got a great Michelle Obama preview story for you,” she wrote me in an email.
-The BBC covered it, and Swedish media wanted in, although they had to cancel at the last minute.
+The BBC covered it, and Swedish media wanted in, she says, although they had to cancel at the last minute.
 “Watching [Obama] live will be the final chapter of [the book club’s] journey together,” she wrote.

-The responses she and Price hoped for just weren’t coming in.
+But the responses she and Price hoped for just weren’t coming in.